Mikeflames/efficient-file-system-management/README.md

    Access the web interface (if applicable) by navigating to http://localhost:5000.

-## Documentation
-For detailed documentation, see the docs/index.md file.

 ## Future Scope
 The current project provides a robust foundation for exploring advanced topics in storage, I/O, file systems, and energy optimization in HPC, Cloud, and Edge computing environments.
 Future enhancements and extensions include: